-As this is a new initiative, the number of companies accepted into the FT Lab will be limited to a maximum of five.
-The FSA will assess all applications based on five eligibility criteria in order to decide whether the technology and/or business model is suitable for the FT Lab.
-The company does not have to fulfill every criteria, but the innovation and/or business model cannot be directly opposed to any criteria.
+FT Lab will be limited to a maximum of five companies at any given time.
+The FSA will assess all applications based on criteria listed below.
+The company does not have to fulfill every criteria, but the innovation or business model cannot be directly opposed to any criteria.
 The FSA will make an overall assessment of the application based on all criteria.
-A final decision will then be made as to which companies are offered access to the FT Lab.
-The eligibility criteria are:
+Afterwards, the FSA selects which companies to offer access to FT Lab.

-- Is the activity directly or indirectly covered by the financial legislation?
+- The activity is directly or indirectly covered by the financial legislation

-- Is the technology or the business model new?
+- The technology or the business model new

-- Is the product or the service beneficial for the consumers and/or the society?
+- The product or the service is beneficial for the consumers or the society

-- Is there a need to participate in the FT Lab?
+- There is a need to participate in the FT Lab

-- Is the company ready to test in the FT Lab?
+- The company is ready to test in the FT Lab

 This table explains the factors indicating whether an application meets the eligibility criteria.
 The table is purely indicative as to which factors the Danish FSA can include in the assessment of the applications.